thoughtbot/til/java/number-formatting.md

 # NumberFormatting

 ## Assignment
 How can someone format a number easily, without thinking too much about how the format would look like in a specific locale.
-Let's say we want to format: `12345.124` that it will look something like: `12,345.12` of course special charakters according to the locale, but how can this be done?
+Let's say we want to format: `12345.124` that it will look something like: `12,345.12` of course special characters according to the locale, but how can this be done?

 ## Solution
 ```java